Lost but Not Forgotten

 Those were the last words of my eulogy for Joel M. Androphy.
 My father.
 My best friend.
 The man I looked up to every single day of my life.
 The man who handed me a golf club when I was 8 years old and changed the course of my life without either of us knowing it.

 He was more than just a father to me.
-He was significant to a great many people.
+He was significant to many people.
 And he carried that significance quietly, without fanfare, because that was just who he was.

-But ask me about my dad and I don't start with the courtroom.
-I start on the first tee.
+When I think of my dad, I don't start with the courtroom, I start on the first tee.

-He introduced me to golf when I was 8 and we were immediately hooked.
-It became our thing in a way that is hard to explain to someone who hasn't experienced it.
-Every Saturday and Sunday we were out there - 18 holes in the morning, a lesson with our instructor Kevin Kirk at noon, then 18 more in the afternoon.
+He introduced me to golf when I was 8 years old and we were immediately hooked.
+It became our “thing” in a way that is hard to explain. .
+Every Saturday and Sunday we were on the grass - 18 holes in the morning, a lesson with our instructor Kevin Kirk at noon, then 18 more in the afternoon.
 Thirty-six holes, every weekend.
 For years.
 It was never a burden.
 It was the best part of the week, every week.

 We chased the top 100 golf courses in America together, fitting tee times around his trials and my work schedule, flying to places just to play a round that neither of us would ever forget - Winged Foot, Friars Head, Pebble Beach, Oakmont and many more.
 Those trips were ours.
-It was just a father and a son with nothing to do but walk the fairway and talk.
-Golf was never really about golf.
-It was about him and I, and the thing we built together over 30 years that I will never be able to fully name but will never stop feeling.
+It was just a father and a son with nothing to do but walk the fairways and talk.
+Golfing together was never about the sport.
+It was about me and him, and the feeling we built over 30 years that I will never be able to fully name but will always remember.

-Off the course, we pushed each other in other arenas too.
+Off the course we pushed each other in other areas too.
 We spent five years training together at Young Brothers Tae-Kwon-Do, side by side, until we both earned our black belts.
 That was my dad.
 He never did anything halfway.
 He was the truest definition of grit I have ever known - in the dojo, in the courtroom, and on the back nine.

 ALS does not negotiate.
 It does not make exceptions for great people.
-It took my father in 2023, and in the years before it did, it stripped things away from him one by one - until it took the thing I had not let myself imagine losing.
-His ability to walk a course.
-To stand on a tee box.
-To play the game that had been ours for as long as I could remember.
+It took my father in 2023, and slowly stripped things away from him one by one - until it took the thing I had not let myself imagine losing: his ability to walk the course, to stand on a tee box, and to play the game that had been ours for as long as I could remember.
 I watched ALS take everything from him - faster than any of us were ready for.
-What that disease does to a man like my dad, a man built on strength and fight, is something I will never have the right words for.
-It didn’t just take his body.
-It took his world.
+What ALS does to a man like my dad, a man built on strength and fight, is something I will never have the right words for.
+It didn’t just take his body, it took away our world.

 For 39 years, he was my hero.
 Losing him left a hole that nothing will ever fill.
 But it also left me with a name I am proud to carry, and two boys of my own - Jayden and Cooper - who I hope one day feel about me the way I felt about him.
 That is the inheritance my dad gave me.
 Not just the memories, not just the rounds, but a standard to live up to.
 Every time I step on a course now, I feel him there.
 And I play like it.